edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/walkthrough/deployment.md

         ```bash
         make get-token
         ```
-    1. Enter your chosen credentials in this command to set the secure secrets.
+    1. Enter your chosen username and password, and the generated JWT into this command, and then execute it to set the secure secrets.
     !!! example - "Example credential command"
         ```bash
         curl --data '{